 Sara Cassidy’s books for children, from babies to young teens, include finalists for the Chocolate Lily Award, the Ruth and Rita Schwartz Children’s Book Award and the Bolen Books Children’s Book Prize.
 Her most recent novel, The Great Googlini, is a Kirkus Best Middle-Grade Book of 2018.
 Her poetry, fiction and nonfiction for adults have also been widely published.
 Her students at Camosun College find her an inspiring and encouraging teacher.
 For more information, visit saracassidywriter.com.

-Sarah is the author of the critically acclaimed 2018 book Breaching the Peace: The Site C Dam and a Valley’s Stand Against Big Hydro.
+Sarah Cox is the author of the 2018 book Breaching the Peace: The Site C Dam and a Valley’s Stand Against Big Hydro.
 Published by On Point Press, an imprint of UBC Press, the book chronicles the on-going fight by farmers and First Nations to protect the Peace River Valley from a large hydro dam.
-Sarah has a MA in political science from York University, where she studied comparative politics and economic development.
-When she’s not writing stories for The Narwhal you can find her enjoying nature with a pack on her back or a paddle in her hands.
+The Georgia Straight magazine named Breaching the Peace one of B.C.’s top non-fiction books for 2018.

 Sheena Kamal holds an HBA in Political Science from the University of Toronto, and was awarded a TD Canada Trust scholarship for community leadership and activism around the issue of homelessness.